JackEdTaylor/randphase/README.md

 ![](img/rp_im.png)
 ![](img/pp_im.png)

-For text, this will often lead to contrast artefacts, seen as black spots in the images above.
+For text, this will occasionally lead to contrast artefacts, seen as black spots in the images above.
 This can be remedied with the `contrast_adj` argument, which proportionally alters the image's contrast before running the Fourier transform, and then reverts the result to the original image's contrast.

 ```python
 rp_im_adj = phase.randomise(text_im, noise='uniform', contrast_adj=0.5)